 “This is my only sweet potato that came through and it’s… interesting.
 Look at that… really?
 This is my only sweet potato and it’s shaped like… that,” he laughs, holding a weird and oddly circular sweet potato to the camera.

-Watch David Beckham’s previous garden tour:
+Watch David Beckham’s first garden tour:

-He’s living out our fresh egg, farmer dreams (hey, blokes can be a trad wife, too) and he’s doing it right.
 Beckham then proceeds to show us the first part of his vegie patch: spring onions in a clean, bordered garden bed.

 “Pretty impressive, look at this – our spring onions.
 The spring onions are going well,” he says.